EYRAplex: Human Proinflammatory (8‑plex)

 Intended use

 EyraPlex: Proinflammatory (8-plex) is intended for the quantification of human IFN-γ, IL-1β, IL-6, IL-8 (CXCL8), IL-10, IL-12 (p70), IL-13, and TNF-α in serum, plasma, and cell culture supernatants.
-The assay is designed for analysis using Mabtech EYRA™ and is also compatible with many flow cytometry platforms.
+The assay is designed for analysis using Mabtech EYRA™, but can also be used in flow cytometry.
 For research use only.
 Not for use in diagnostic procedures.

 Introduction